Inmates Escape New Orleans Prison: Updates on the Situation

 Did Police Find the Inmates That Escaped?

-At the time of publication, police have only apprehended one of the 10 inmates who escaped.
-The other nine are still on the run.
+At the time of publication, police have apprehended three of the 10 inmates.
+Seven of them remain on the run, according to multiple outlets.